draios/onprem-install-docs/README.md

 ## Supported Migration Paths

-In general, Sysdig tests and supports direct upgrade from **two releases** back to the current version.
+In general, Sysdig tests and supports direct upgrades from **two releases** back to the current version.

-Beyond info at this repo, take a look to our [Sysdig On-Premises Release Notes](https://docs.sysdig.com/en/docs/release-notes/sysdig-on-premises-release-notes/)
+Beyond info at this repo, take a look at our [Sysdig On-Premises Release Notes](https://docs.sysdig.com/en/docs/release-notes/sysdig-on-premises-release-notes/)

 |Install version | Supported Upgrade From | Latest Release |